BLOG

 "More important than changing the skyline"

-"Builders who Care" is a series of interviews with construction leaders driving innovation in their field.
+Welcome to "Builders who Care", a series of interviews with construction leaders driving innovation in their field.
 These builders are committed to their craft and to positively impacting the communities they serve.
 From implementing sustainable building practices to deploying cutting-edge technology, these individuals are leading the charge in creating a brighter future for the construction industry.

 This is a two-part interview.
 In the first part, Peter talks about how to succeed as a builder in healthcare construction.
 Part 2 (to be published around 21 June) is focused on the state of the sector, where it's going, and how innovative construction technology can help builders face current and future challenges.